myIR, payments and more

 If employees ask for advice

 You should not give financial advice to employees.
-Instead, refer them to the Commission for Financial Literacy and Retirement Income's Sorted website or encourage them to see an independent advisor.
+Instead, refer them to the Commission for Financial Capability's Sorted website or encourage them to see an independent advisor.
 Providing general savings or KiwiSaver information does not constitute giving financial advice.

 Existing employees are not enrolled automatically but they can join KiwiSaver if they meet the eligibility criteria.
 They can do this by contacting their chosen KiwiSaver scheme provider or by giving you the KiwiSaver deduction form (KS2) included in the Your introduction to KiwiSaver - employee information (KS3) pack.